yatheeshapalanisami/yatheeshapalanisami/README.md

 🌱 I’m currently pursuing a course on Complete Machine Learning & Data Science Bootcamp 2023

-💞️ I love to learning new things
+💞️ I love to learning and Explore new things(Tools and Technologies in AI/ML)

 💞️ I’m looking to collaborate on the projects related to Data Science